jmettraux/aachen/src/cai__hpoints.md

 A character must have at least 1 as a hit point maximum.
 They cannot have a maximum hit points of 0 or -1.

 [^1]:
+  Option:

-  Option:<br/>a level 1 character gets the best possible roll, the example `Fighter` thus gets 9 HP
+  a level 1 character gets the best possible roll, the example `Fighter` thus gets 9 HP